 Best Travel Time: February to Mid June, September – Mid December are the best seasons.
 Dec & January are Winter and cold can be snow on the trail, July & August are rainy time, trekking can be done but visibility can be poor due to rain..

 Transportation: Private Car/Van/ Plane

-Trip Snippets:12 days, 11 nights in Lodges, Breakfast and all meals on trek are included
+Trip Snippets:12 days, 11 nights in Lodges, Breakfast lunch and dinner are included during the trek.

 Total Distance: 75 Km.
 (Round Trip)

 Departure Dates: We are able to offer this trek on any dates during the months Feb, March, April, May, June, Sept, Oct, November and December for a group of 1 to 12 people.

 Equipment rental:We advise you to bring all of your clothing and gear from home, however in Kathmandu there are many shops to buy and rent trek related equipment

 Your trek Back pack/duffle bag: Your baggage on trek will be carried by our porters, the maximum weight per trekkers is 15 kg including your sleeping bag and down jacket, Other items not required on trek can be stored in our office or your hotel in Kathmandu.

 Early morning we fly from Kathmandu to Lukla via mountain flight of about 40 minutes scenic flight.
 With clear weather, we get spectacular views of the mountains, including Everest as we enter the deep gorge of the Dudh Kosi valley.
 You begin your trek from Lukla, along the way you will have a view of Mt Nupla (5885m), Kusum Kanguru (6367m) and Kwongde Range.
 We then take an easy walk for about two hours to Phakding village for the overnight stop and rest of the time stroll around the village for local knowledge.